 Not all workers in the maritime industry are classified as seamen, the only workers to be covered under the Jones Act, which is why the LHWCA exists.

-It extends rights to harbor workers, longshoremen, and other workers involved in the industry not working on ships for a significant portion of their days.
+It extends rights to harbor workers, longshoremen, and other workers involved in the industry who do not spend a significant portion of their days working on ships.

 Regardless of negligence, you may qualify for compensation under the LHWCA if you are injured or get sick on the job.
 This law acts like a workers’ compensation program, so you don’t have to find blame anywhere; you only have to make a claim.